 Track results

-- Results are measurable — a completed task, a met KPI, or a finished project are objective indicators of productivity.
+- Results are measurable.
+A completed task, a met KPI, or a finished project provides an objective basis for accountability assessment that hours logged or online status does not.

 Spirit of accountability